tensorflow/tensorflow/tensorflow/contrib/go/README.md

 		"input2": t2,
 	}
 	// Execute the graph with the two input tensors, and specify the names
-	// of the tensors to be returned, on this case just one out, err := s.Run(input, []string{"output"}, nil)
+	// of the tensors to be returned, for this case just one out, err := s.Run(input, []string{"output"}, nil)
 	if err != nil {
 		log.Fatal("Problem trying to run the saved graph, Error:", err)